kostorub/backtest/Readme.md

 - Download and use Binance's historical market data
 - Launch of a Grid bot trading strategy
 - Calculation of metrics
-- Simple user interface in the HTMX format
+- Simple user interface built using the HTMX tool

 ### Binance's historical market data
 The historical data is loaded from the [Binance Data Collection](https://data.binance.vision) source.
 The data is stored as in the following structure in the file system to allow easy access by the [memory mapped IO](https://docs.rs/memmap2/latest/memmap2/).